bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 precisely the right times.
 Setting up Wi-Fi networks and Bluetooth devices is super easy and also works well, I've gotten great range with my Sony Wh-1000XM2 when paired to the MacBook.
-Being able to take FaceTime calls on my computer also felt pretty cool, specially when I was working and didn't want to leave my desk to go pick up my phone in my room.
+Being able to take FaceTime calls on my computer also felt pretty cool, especially when I was working and didn't want to leave my desk to go pick up my phone in my room.
 Messages integration was OK.

 As a last note on software, I want to touch on some things I didn't get to